 SAMD21E18A (MCU)

-Runs the application firmware, performs software AES-128 CBC, drives the OLED, USB HID, touch, and I²C bus.
+Runs the application firmware, manages the CBC chaining logic, drives the OLED, USB HID, touch, and I²C bus.
+Single-block AES is delegated to the secure element.

 ATECC608A-MAHDA-T (secure element)

-Generates true random numbers (TRNG), holds a unique 9-byte chip serial used as PIN salt, and provides a tamper-resistant monotonic hardware counter (Counter0) that gates PIN attempts and cannot be rolled back.
+Generates true random numbers (TRNG), holds a unique 9-byte chip serial used as PIN salt, provides a tamper-resistant monotonic hardware counter (Counter0), and — once provisioned — performs every AES-128 ECB block in dedicated hardware using a key stored in slot 8 that never leaves the chip.

-All sensitive data is stored in the external EEPROM M24C64-WMN6TP, encrypted using AES-128 in CBC mode (software, AESLib on Cortex-M0+).
+All sensitive data is stored in the external EEPROM M24C64-WMN6TP, encrypted using AES-128 in CBC mode.
+Each ECB block is computed by the ATECC608A hardware AES engine; the MCU handles only the CBC XOR chaining.

 Element